Murder of Logan Tucker

 Logan Tucker (April 10, 1996 – June 23, 2002) was a six-year-old American boy who became the victim of a murder where no body was found.

 Events prior to murder

 In 2002, Logan lived with his mother, Katherine Rutan, his four-year-old brother Justin, and his mother's roommate, Melody Lennington.
 Prior to Logan's disappearance, the Oklahoma Department of Human Services (OKDHS) had taken custody of Logan and Justin after Rutan threatened to harm them.
 They were returned shortly afterwards.
 Rutan claimed she had seen Logan playing with matches.
 She said he was dangerous, and that she was afraid he would hurt his younger brother.

-Three days before Logan went missing, Rutan told the OKDHS that she wanted to give up her parental rights of Logan and Justin.
+Three days before Logan went missing, Rutan told the OKDHS that she wanted to give up her parental rights to Logan and Justin.
 OKDHS agreed to take custody of the children and place them in a residential treatment center, but they did not have an opening for several days.
 Rutan was furious when she found out they would not take Logan immediately.